codingteam/Hyperspace/README.md

 ## Desktop client

-To run the standalone game client use the following command:
+To run the standalone game client, use the following shell command:

 ```console
 $ ./gradlew client:run